aiidateam/aiida-tutorials/docs/pages/2019_MARVEL_Psik_MaX/sections/calculations.md

 You will see later the advantage of doing so for querying.

-In the meantine, as soon as you submitted your calculation, the daemon picked it up and started to perform all the operations to do the actual submission, going through input file generation, submission to the queue, waiting for it to run and finish, retrieving the output files, parsing them, storing them in the database and setting the state of the calculation to `Finished`.
+In the mean time, as soon as you submitted your calculation, the daemon picked it up and started to perform all the operations to do the actual submission, going through input file generation, submission to the queue, waiting for it to run and finish, retrieving the output files, parsing them, storing them in the database and setting the state of the calculation to `Finished`.

 **Note** If the daemon is not running the calculation will remain in the `NEW` state until when you start it.